Zizaco/confide/README.md

 * Updated to support Laravel 4.2
 * Dropped support for PHP 5.3
 * ConfideUser is going to be a trait+interface from now on.
-* Controller generation now also generates a UserRepository class.
+* Controller generation now also generates an UserRepository class.
 * Removed deprecated variables, functions and classes.
 * All the codebase has been rewritten.